Kulasus/JAVA/README.md

-# JAVA
+# PJ1
-Java and JavaFX
+Repository for Programming languages course, mainly focused on Java and JavaFX